claudijo/pirate-sea-jam/README.md

 # Pirate Sea Jam

-Jam-sized pirate game.
+Jam-sized pirate game in development.
 Written in Rust and Bevy.
-Made with ❤️.
+Made with ❤️

 > Learning game development is a journey on the open seas